Enabling IPv6 for Hosted Apps

 To enable support for IPv6 app domains:

-Set up an external load balancer for your CF deployment.
+Set up an external load balancer for your Cloud Foundry deployment.

 Configure DNS to resolve app domains to an IPv6 address on your external load balancer.